jspsych/jsPsych/docs/plugins/jspsych-free-sort.md

 init_locations | JSON string | A JSON-encoded object representing the initial locations of all the stimuli in the sorting area.
 The object is an array with one element per stimulus.
 Each element in the array has a "src", "x", and "y" value. "src" is the image path, and "x" and "y" are the object location. moves | JSON string |  A JSON-encoded object representing all of the moves the participant made when sorting.
 The object is an array with each element representing a move.
 Each element in the array has a "src", "x", and "y" value. "src" is the image path, and "x" and "y" are the object location after the move. final_locations | JSON string | A JSON-encoded object representing the final locations of all the stimuli in the sorting area.
 The object is an array with one element per stimulus.
-Each element in the array has a "src", "x", and "y" value. "src" is the image path, and "x" and "y" are the object location. rt | numeric | The response time in milliseconds for the subject to finish all sorting.
+Each element in the array has a "src", "x", and "y" value. "src" is the image path, and "x" and "y" are the object location. rt | numeric | The response time in milliseconds for the participant to finish all sorting.

 ## Examples